2024 Exoplanet Archive News

 This week's update adds another Earth-sized planet to the nearby Teegarden's Star system located ~12 light years from our own solar system.

 The new planets are Teegarden's Star d, TOI-904 b & c, TOI-1135 b, TOI-1199 b, TOI-1273 b, and TOI-1347 b & c.
-Click on their names to go directly to their System Overview pages, or browse all system parameters in the archive (including this week's new sets) with the Planetary Systems and Planetary Systems Composite tables.
+Click on their names to go directly to their System Overview pages, or browse all system parameters in the archive (including this week's new sets) with the Planetary Systems and Planetary Systems Composite Data tables.

 Atmospheric Spectra for 16 Planets